 - Water: Water regularly, but allow soil to dry between watering.

 - When to plant: Can be planted outdoors after last danger of frost.
 Perennial in tropical areas.

 - Container friendly: Can be grown in containers indoors and outdoors

 - Toxicity: Not toxic to humans or pets

 - Pest resistant: Yes

-When grown in hardiness zones 9 through 11, Cuban oreganp is a perennial plant that requires part shade.
-It needs some sun, but if afternoon sun can be blocked, that would be ideal for the plant.
-Cuban oregano is a drought resistant plant that can’t grow easily in wet, soggy soil.
+When grown in hardiness zones 9 through 11, Cuban oregano is a perennial plant that requires part shade.
+It needs some sun, but if the afternoon sun can be blocked, that would be ideal for the plant.
+Cuban oregano is a drought-resistant plant that can’t grow easily in wet, soggy soil.
 It needs regular watering, but allow the soil to dry between watering.

-It can be planted outdoors after danger of last frost in your area, however, it is not frost tolerant and will only grow for a single season if you live in a zone cooler than zone 9.
+It can be planted outdoors after the danger of the last frost in your area, however, it is not frost-tolerant and will only grow for a single season if you live in a zone cooler than zone 9.
 It can be grown in containers and brought inside during the winter.
 If planting outdoors, space them 3 to 6 feet and expect growth to about 19 inches tall.

 This wonderful, aromatic flower produces pink, white, or purple flowers through summer and then go dormant over winter.